yjh891114/Assessing-robustness-of-conclusion-from-a-star-shaped-network-meta-analysis-through-imputation/README.md

 # **R-codes_sensitivity-analysis-method-through-imputation**

-A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption

-Jeong-Hwa Yoon1, Sofia Dias2, Seokyung Hahn3†

-1Interdisciplinary Program in Medical Informatics, Seoul National University College of Medicine, Seoul, South Korea 2Centre for Reviews and Dissemination, University of York, York, UK 3Medical Statistics Laboratory, Department of Medicine, Seoul National University College of Medicine, Seoul, South Korea

 The repository contains material to reproduce results of the article "A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption" (BMC medical research methodology 2020).

 This repository contains: